FotisRFF/LoFi_Sampler-DSP/README.md

 # 🎶 Lo-Fi Sampler DSP

 A compact DIY sampler / DSP with an **STM32 MCU** and **audio codec**, designed for guitar.
-This project was made to provide guitar players versatility in their effects and provide a way to play record and enjoy their music
+This project was made to provide guitar players versatility in their effects and provide a way to play record and enjoy their music.

 ---

 ## 🖼️ Hardware Preview